-2.3 Table 4 indicates the targets the Council intends to achieve with its planning policy and document preparation by 31 March 2024.
+2.3 Table 4 indicates the targets the Council intends to achieve with its planning policy and document preparation by the 1 April 2020.
 It records what was actually achieved and highlights, where necessary, revisions that will be needed to the LDS.
 Table 3 gives the performance indicators the LDS targets are assessed against.

-Table 3: Performance indicator

-Excellent -

-Indicates that the milestone has been reached, or that slippage has not been by more than three months

-Fair -

-Indicates that the milestone was not met, and slippage has been by more than three but not more than six months
+Table 3: Performance indicator Excellent Indicates that the milestone has been reached, or that slippage has not been by more than three months Fair Indicates that the milestone was not met, and slippage has been by more than three but not more than six months Not applicable to this monitoring year

-• Poor -

-Indicates that the milestone was not met, and slippage has been by more than six months

-Not applicable to this monitoring year